Pentagon official urges NATO to focus on innovative weapons

 Work said the plans need to address different threats in different regions, and should leverage work by commercial firms on robotics, autonomous operations and other key technologies.

-Lockheed Martin Corp (LMT.N), Boeing Co (BA.N), and other key weapons makers have repeatedly urged the Pentagon to step up investments in key technologies.
+Lockheed Martin Corp, Boeing Co, and other key weapons makers have repeatedly urged the Pentagon to step up investments in key technologies.

 Pentagon arms buyer Frank Kendall told the House Armed Services Committee in a separate hearing that he was deeply concerned about heavy investments by China, Russia and others in weapons designed to target critical U.S. military capabilities such as aircraft carriers and satellites.